lucatironi/lucatironi.github.io/_posts/2014-8-26-jekyll_static_website_continous_deployment_delivery_s3_heroku_codeship.md

 * [CodeShip.io](https://github.com/laurilehmijoki/s3_website) (optional)

 ## Intro
+As a Ruby (on Rails) developer, I sometimes wonder if a web application is always the right solution for all my problems.
+Most of the time it is not, a simple HTML static website would be enough.
+But then it would be nice to have some of the nice tools that you can use developing a web application, like templates and partials, an assets pipeline, easy deployment and some sort of intermediate markup or scripting language to dynamically generate pages and assets (like markdown, ERB, SCSS/Less and Coffescript).

-[jekyll](http://jekyllrb.com/) is an awesome and really popular gem to build static websites with powerful tools, like markdown syntax, [liquid](https://github.com/Shopify/liquid) templates, assets pipeline and many more.
+To find a viable solution to these needs, I would recommend [jekyll](http://jekyllrb.com/): an awesome and really popular gem to build static websites with powerful tools, like markdown syntax, [liquid](https://github.com/Shopify/liquid) templates, assets pipeline and many more.
 Github uses it to provide simple to mantain [pages](https://pages.github.com/) to be hosted for free on their servers.

 But what if you don't want to use Github to host your static websites or you want other options instead of hosting them on your own servers?